Eric-lgong/Eric-lgong.github.io/_posts/2017-11-21-Notebook-cheatsheet.md

 This post is created as a quick reference to assist Markdown users to get a better writting experience in Jupyter Notebook.<br>

 # Table of Contents
+* Alighning Text
 * Bulleted List
 * Horizontal Line

 ---
 ### Aligning Text:
 Aligning text in native markdown is not possible.
 However, you can align the text using inline HTML tags.
-For example:
+For example, you can use <div style="text-align: right"> show-the-text-to-the-right </div> to align the text to the right.
+The outcome is as follows:
 <div style="text-align: right"> show-the-text-to-the-right </div>

 ### Bulleted List:
 * Bulleted Item